spacemeshos/testnet-guide/guide/install.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/RLhKz0XiH0A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## About The Spacemesh App
+## About Smapp (The Spacemesh App)

-The Spacemesh App (aka "the App") includes a Spacemesh full p2p node (which we call a Smesher), and a basic Smesh wallet which we call the "Wallet."
+Smapp includes a Spacemesh full p2p node (which we call a Smesher), and a basic Smesh wallet which we call the "Wallet."

 ### Smesher
 The Smesher is the software that creates and updates [the Smesh](../coins.md) (SMH) distributed ledger.
 It also creates and maintains your disk space commitment to the Spacemesh network.
 The Spacemesh decentralized platform is created by people just like you who run a Smesher on their own desktop computers.